 Join with neighbors for the next installment of car-free streets in the Tenderloin.
-Happening Sunday, May 6th, one mile of road in and around the Tenderloin becomes car free making way for community fun.
+Happening Sunday, September 8th, one mile of road in and around the Tenderloin becomes car free making way for community fun.
 Come on by our office at 512 Ellis Street and connect with us.
 Click here for more info about the event.

 Developers plan to kick off construction on 240 microunit apartments in San Francisco’s gritty Tenderloin neighborhood.
 The idea behind the project is to create cost-efficient homes for low-income renters and those who fall into the "missing middle" — workers who don't qualify for subsidized housing, but also struggle to pay market-rate rents.
 Read more via SF Business Times.